 If there is a permission rule that needs to be assigned to multiple groups or users, you can copy and paste from one rule to another.
 You can’t copy from or paste onto a rule that involves Project Leader status.

 - Open the action menu (...) for the existing rule you want to copy from and select Copy Permissions.
 This is available only when the rule is not in edit mode.

 - Select an existing rule you want to paste over.
 You can also create a new rule by clicking + Add Group/User Rule and selecting a group or user.

 - Open the action menu (...) and select Paste Permissions.

 Each content type has specific capabilities:

 Projects have only two capabilities and two templates.
-Prior to 2020.1, Project Leader was treated as a permission capability rather than a setting.
-For more information about project leaders and how to assign them in 2020.1 and later, see Project administration.
+Prior to Tableau 2020.1, Project Leader was treated as a permission capability rather than a setting.
+For more information about project leaders and how to assign them in Tableau 2020.1 and later, see Project administration.